transdigiware/blockchain/reference/sysdig.md

 When you are satisfied with your peer dashboard, you can simply replicate it, using the **Copy Dashboard** menu item on the Options menu.
 Give the dashboard a new name, for example **Blockchain Operations - CAs** or **Blockchain Operations - Ordering nodes**.
 Then, edit the scope of the new dashboard to be either `container.name contains ca` or `container.name contains orderer` respectively.

-### Configure alerts to monitor resource usage
+## Step four: Configure alerts to monitor resource usage
 {: #ibp-sysdig-configure-alerts}

 Now that you have configured monitoring of your peer, CA, and ordering nodes, the final important step is to configure alerts in Sysdig so that a notification is triggered when a specified condition is met.
 You can trigger an alert notification via email, slack, PagerDuty, Webhooks, OpsGenie, and VictorOps channels.
-First configure the notification channel and let define the alert conditions.
+First configure the notification channel and then define the alert triggers.

 1. Configure the notification by clicking on your user icon followed by **Settings**.